Living with diabetes means dedicating every day to learning about my body and thanks to sport, I learn how to get up after a fall!

 Back in 2018, his standout result was sprinting to eighth on Stage 3 of the Tour de Tochigi and in 2017, during his debut season, the Italian instantly made his mark on the pro peloton after receiving a late-race call up for the iconic one-day Italian race, Milano-San Remo.

 He started as the youngest rider in the race and rode in the day’s main breakaway for most of the 298-kilometer race, proudly bringing worldwide attention to the Team Novo Nordisk jersey.
 He also earned his first top 10 result at a UCI 2.HC categorized race when he sprinted to 10th on Stage 4 of the Tour of Hainan (2017).

-Poli found his love for the bike when he was a young boy and started competing by six, but as a child never believed he could race professionally.
+Poli found his love for the bike when he was a young boy and started competing by the age of six, but as a child never believed he could race professionally.
 At age 16 and following a bike race, Poli noticed he wasn’t feeling well.
 He was taken to the hospital where he was diagnosed with type 1 diabetes.
 With the support of his close-knit family, friends, coaches and medical team, he soon returned to training and racing.

 By the time Poli turned 18, he had realized that with dedication and commitment he could earn a professional contract.
 Soon a coach put Poli in touch with Team Novo Nordisk through sport director Massimo Podenzana, who invited him to attend that summer’s Talent ID camp in Georgia.